newrelic/newrelic-browser-agent/.github/ISSUE_TEMPLATE/bug_report.md

 ## Relevant Logs / Console output

-[NOTE]: # ( Please provide specifics of the local error logs, Browser Dev Tools console, etc. if appropriate and possible.
-Include all--if possible--or any of the following:)
+[NOTE]: # ( Please provide specifics of the local error logs, Browser Dev Tools console, etc. Include as many of the following as possible:)

 * screenshots showing errors
 * page source from the page in question